Student Staff

 Joan A. Hanson SC’26

-Joan is pursuing a major in Public Policy at Claremont McKenna College and a minor in Spanish, Latin American, and Caribbean Literatures and Cultures at Scripps College.
-She grew up in Seattle, Washington, and now splits her time between Seattle and Charlotte, North Carolina, where her father moved a few years ago.
-Spending time in North Carolina, Joan has become passionate about many North Carolinian state and local issues.
-In particular, Joan is interested in various policy proposals aimed at mitigating the negative impacts of one of North Carolina’s most lucrative industries, concentrated animal feeding operations (CAFOs), that disproportionately affect marginalized communities in the state.
+Joan is pursuing an off-campus major in public policy at Claremont McKenna College and a minor in Spanish, Latin American, and Caribbean literatures and cultures at Scripps College.
+She is originally from Seattle, Washington, and now splits her time between Seattle and Charlotte, North Carolina.
+Since living there, Joan has become passionate about many North Carolinian state and local issues, including gerrymandering, agribusiness policy, and more.
+At the Rose, Joan wrote an article for the Spring 2024 issue of the Inland Empire Outlook on commercial warehousing in the Inland Empire region.
+She is currently contributing to Professor J. Andrew Sinclair’s ongoing research on statewide executive offices in the U.S. for his upcoming political reform book.
+In addition, Joan will be managing the Rose Institute’s biennial polling project during the Fall 2024 semester, led by Professor Sinclair.
 In her free time, Joan enjoys cooking and (re)watching her favorite television shows, which include Silicon Valley, The Wire, and Gilmore Girls, as well as spending time with her friends and family.

 Sanskriti S. Kumar ’26

 Sanskriti is from Stamford, Connecticut, and is dual majoring in Government and Economics.
 In high school, Sanskriti developed an interest in local government by working with local legislators to draft an allergy bill and working on local campaigns, where she learned directly about housing and education policy, two areas of interest at the Rose.
 In her first year at the Institute, Sanskriti worked on the Kosmont and the California City Management Foundation projects.
 Outside of the Rose, Sanskriti is a tour guide on campus and is a trip leader with Outdoor Initiative.
 In her free time, Sanskriti loves to watch soccer, hike, or go on a long drive.
+For the fall 2024 semester, Sanskriti is studying abroad (Rome, Italy).

 Maya Maranto HM’26